mohnoor94/NAS/README.md

 * Test Files (XML) samples can be found inside the project under (/xml) folder.
 * Java Classes which used to generate XML files can be found under (/src/samples) folder.
-* Java Class 'ExecuterTester' under (/src/samples) folder which used to execute the tests can be found under (src/samples) folder.
+* Java Class 'ExecuterTester' which used to execute the tests can be found under (src/samples) folder.
 * Report Samples can be found under (/reports) folder.

 ## Change Log:
+#### V N3.4:
+* Add **Scenario Dependencies** Feature: The user could add dependencies between scenarios, so that the scenario which depend on another won't be executed unless the other one has been succesfully executed without any failed steps.
+* Other minor changes.

 #### V N3.3:
 * Errors catching and reporting at unit (page and form) level.
     * Errors catching at test file level still available and work.